5-Fluorocytosin

 Rapidly and virtually completely absorbed following oral administration.
 Bioavailability 78% to 89%.

-5-Fluorocytosin Toxicity
+5-Fluorocytosin side effects and Toxicity

 Oral, rat: LD50 = >15 gm/kg.